The Evolution of Medical Technology: A Journey Through Time

 The Middle Ages: The Birth of Hospitals and Medical Texts

-Hospitals were established during the Middle Ages, and medical knowledge became more formalized.
-During this time, Islamic scholars maintained and developed Greek and Roman intellectuals’ writings such as Hippocrates and Galen.
-These works were translated into Latin, which helped spread medical knowledge throughout Europe and paved the way for more systematic approaches to healthcare.
+In the Middle Ages, hospitals were built and medicine became more formalized.
+During this period, Islamic scholars preserved and expanded upon works by Greek and Roman scholars, such as Hippocrates and Galen.
+These writings were translated into Lati,n and this contributed to the dissemination of medical knowledge across Europe and led to more systematic approaches to health care.

 The 19th Century: The Advent of Modern Medicine